Last Updated on

 Likewise, mirrors need a coating so that the glass protective coating absorbs as little light as possible.
 Different brands use different methods to accomplish this, but the best methods can achieve up to 83.5% reflection across the entire spectrum, which is a great improvement over the 4% you could expect from untreated mirrors.

-The Vortex Optics Diamondback DBK-80A1 is our top choice for spotting scopes, as it produces high-quality images and is durably built, all at a great price.
+The Vortex Optics Diamondback DBK-80A1 is our top choice for the best spotting scope under $500, as it produces high-quality images and is durably built, all at a great price.
 The Celestron 52304 Regal M2 65 ED has a great ED lens but is heavy enough to drop to second place on our list.
 The Konus 7122B is our choice for best for the money due to its lightweight frame and its inclusion of a smartphone adaptor.
 The Vanguard Endeavor HD 82A works well but is too expensive relative to the value that it provides.
 The Celestron 52291 C5 is bulky and not specifically designed as a spotting scope, making it poor value for the price.

 Hopefully, our reviews have helped you understand what makes for a great spotting scope.
 Armed with this knowledge, you should be able to find the scope that keeps you happily staring into the distance long into the future.